agent1red/devteamtraining/README.md

 # devteamtraining
 Training environment for the dev team

 Kevin Added to this file

 Hi Kevin I'm updating this readme for the exercise

 Let's try this again
+This file has been changed by Kayla